blentz100/Learn-Git-Branching-Solutions-and-Notes/README.md

    7. Git Push Arguments - Expanded

       If you wanted to push some commits from one branch to another branch and they don't have the same name, you can use ```git push origin <source>:<destination>```.
 This is known as colon refspec, and refspec is just another word for a location that git can figure out.
 You can even specify the name of a new branch on the remote and git will create it for you.

+       We can do something like ```git push origin foo^:main```.
+Or if the destination we want to push to doesn't yet exist, we can write: ```git push origin main:newBranch```

+      For this level, try to get to the end goal state shown in the visualization, and remember the format of: <source>:<destination>

       <details><summary><b>Solution</b></summary>
       <p>